 Base Map - The map of the community that depicts cultural features (e.g., roads, railroad, bridges, dams, culverts), drainage features, and corporate limits.

-Bathymetric Chart - A topographic map of the bed of the ocean, with depths indicated by contours (isobaths) drawn at regular intervals.
+Bathymetric Chart - A topographic map of the bed of an ocean, sea, or other large body of water, with depths indicated by contours (isobaths) drawn at regular intervals.

-Bathymetry - The measurement of depths of water in oceans, seas, and lakes; also information derived from such measurements.
+Bathymetry - The measurement of depths of water in oceans, seas, or other large bodies of water; also information derived from such measurements.